Plan Your Visit

 Safety First: always look both ways before crossing any railroad tracks and expect a train on any track at any time.
 Climbing on trains can be dangerous and is prohibited except where boarding a train is specifically indicated.

 On operating days, exhibit buildings will be open.
 Admission is charged on all operating days but parking is always free.
-Except for special-fare days, your admission ticket includes unlimited train rides and access to all public areas of the museum.
+Except for special-fare days, when you may have an assigned train time, your general admission ticket includes unlimited train rides and access to all public areas of the museum.

 Facilities available during operating days include restrooms in the East Union Depot and Central Diner.
-Food service is available in the diner weekends between mid-May and early October and weekdays between mid-June and Labor Day.
-The Central Diner incorporates an original 1930s roadside diner and features a dining room with panoramic views of streetcars on the streetcar line.
+Food service is available in the diner on weekends between mid-May and early October, and on weekdays between mid-June and Labor Day.
+When open, diner hours are 11am-4pm on weekends and 11am-3pm on weekdays.
+The Central Diner incorporates an original 1930s roadside diner.
+It also features a dining room with panoramic views of streetcars on the streetcar line.

 There are picnic tables located around the property and you are welcome to bring your own food.
 Alcoholic beverages are prohibited.

 What to Do at the Illinois Railway Museum

 The Illinois Railway Museum strives for an immersive experience: we want you to feel transported back into the glory age of rail travel aboard our rolling time machines.
 The centerpiece of the museum experience is the train ride.
 One or more authentic, historic trains will be in operation during your visit.

 Take a ride on our time machines.